 “To contribute to the professional and personal development of member physicians by representing the profession as a whole and advocating health-related rights, responsibilities and issues.
 To seek to educate the public regarding important health care issues, including identification and discussion of their implications for patients and physicians in the current medical practice environment.”

 For more information about what it means to also be a member of the Medical Society of the State of New York, please visit their site at: MSSNY.org.

 Well, how much does it cost for a Physician to become a member to the Medical Society of Erie County?

 For just $68.00 a month, which amounts to the annual rate of $815.00, our Physician Members will get access to the full range of services referenced above, and much, much more.
 We even have a discounted rate for Physician Members that are new to the profession throughout their first three years in practice.

 Will the Medical Society of Erie County be offering any new community-type services?

 Yes!
 We are actually preparing to offer a range of Community Membership resources to the public and aim to of course be the source of community services and up-to-date information with or without membership.
-As part of the range of Community Membership services, one of the memberships we plan to roll out will be the “Newly Expectant Parent Package” that will offer classes such as Infant CPR Courses for mom and dad, Car Seat Fitting services through a partnership with our local police department, and even discounted rates for access to our large conference room for participating Community Members.
+As part of the range of Community Membership services, one of the memberships we plan to roll out will be the “Newly Expectant Parent Package” that will offer classes such as Infant CPR Courses for mom and dad and Car Seat Fitting services through a partnership with our local police department for our Community Members.